wobertt/blog/Understanding the Two Pointers Technique - Part 2.md

 However, I take issue with the other intuition he provides.

 > (6:42) How are we going to update our pointer?
 Well, we're going to look at what's the minimum height. [...]
-Why would I shift my right pointer, when it has a height of 7, when I could instead shift my left pointer, which has a height of 1, **and potentially increase it?**
+Why would I shift my right pointer, [which] has a height of 7, when I could instead shift my left pointer, which has a height of 1, **and potentially increase it?**

 Given pointers $l$ and $r$, it seems that NeetCode is saying the goal is to try to update the pointers to maximize $a_l$ and $a_r$. **This is completely wrong**.
 If this really was the goal, why are we even using the two pointers technique – can't we directly find the two largest values in the array?

-Notice that if we increase $l$ by $1$, then the algorithm will never check another pair $(l, i)$ with the old value of $l$ again, for any value of $i$.
+Notice that if we increase $l$ by $1$, the algorithm will never check another pair $(l, i)$ with the old value of $l$ again, for any value of $i$.
 So, the only way we can justify increasing $l$ is if we know that **all other pairs using $l$ are not optimal.**

 This is where we used our claim.
 NeetCode makes no mention of this, but he obtains the correct algorithm for reasons that are unrelated to the intuition he provides.
-There are also other parts of the video where I disagree with his intuition (e.g., why $l=1$ and $r=n$ initially, which pointer to change when $a_l = a_r$), but the above quote is my main issue.
+There are also other parts of the video where I disagree with his intuition (e.g., why $l=1$ and $r=n$ initially, and which pointer to change when $a_l = a_r$), but the above quote is my main issue.

 ##### Aside - An example where being greedy fails